MJMcGuffin/muqcs.js/README.md

 ![Qubit statistics in Quirk](/doc/qubit-stats-quirk.png)

-There is also a subroutine that demonstrates how to compute pairwise concurrence between qubits.
+There is also a subroutine (computePairwiseQubitConcurrences()) that computes pairwise concurrence between qubits.
 Concurrence is another metric for quantifying entanglement.

 **Conventions**